Hulalazz/cs207-F17/project/milestone2/milestone2_rubric.md

 ## Reversible Reactions and Database

 ### Reversible Reactions
-The code should now be able to handle reversible, elementary reactions.
+The code should be able to handle reversible, elementary reactions.
 I will provide the methods to you, but it is your responsibility to organize them in your code base and refactor the methods as necessary for consistency with your current code.